brocaar/chirpstack-application-server/docs/content/install/config.md

 emit periodical gateway pings to test the coverage of each gateway.
 Make sure that the `--gw-ping-frequency` / `GW_PING_FREQUENCY` setting is set to a frequency that is part of the channel-plan of the other receiving gateways.

+### Application Server advertise host

+When running LoRa App Server on a different host than LoRa Server, make sure to set the `--as-advertise-host` to the correct `hostname:port` on which LoRa Server can reach LoRa App Server.
+The port must be equal to the port as configured by the `--bind` / `BIND` configuration.